d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-13_08-41-16.png){: .align-left}

-Here we can see interesting functions:
+Here we can see three interesting functions:

 - main()
 - pwnme()
 - usefulFunction()

-So lets disassemble and see what these fucntions does!
+So lets disassemble the binary and see what these fucntions does!

 ###### main():